ieguiguren/nmap/README.md

 Nmap
 ====

 Downloads from Nmap's SVN and compiles nmap.
+Also downloads and install geolocation from maxmind for scripts like ip-geolocation-maxmind.

 Requirements
 ------------